wp-plugins/quicksand-jquery-post-filter/readme.txt

 5. This plugin works best with the latest Wordpress updates and HTML 5 Doc Type.
 6. Make sure you have posts and categories set up in the post admin area.
 7. Navigate to the QuicksandFilter menu option.
-8. The plugin will show category drop down boxes based on the amount of categories you have, any drop down box that has a value of none will not be shown as a filter option.
+8. Click on the add new filter to add a post category to filter posts by,
 9. Select whether to show category descriptions or not.
 10. Select whether to show the list all posts tab/filter option.
 11. Select whether the posts should display the featured image or not.